KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/homework/homework.md

 1. Push your work (with or without the bonuses) to Github & tell us in Slack, so we can celebrate together!

-2. In the worksheet, we use Giphy's `/gifs/random` endpoint.
-Try using one of the [other endpoints](https://developers.giphy.com/docs/#technical-documentation).
+2. In the worksheet, we use Unsplash random image from a collection and a specific photo endpoint.
+Try the other free endpoints by following their documentation [https://source.unsplash.com/](https://source.unsplash.com/).

 3. Fork the [CodePen](https://codepen.io/CodingCocktailsKC/pen/ZyBRbw) from the presentation for Ron Swanson quotes and change the number of quotes returned, adjust the HTML and add some CSS.
 Share it in Slack!